firebadnofire/LOSS-LICENSE/README.md

 Permissions:

-You are granted the freedom to use, modify, and distribute the software.
+You are granted the freedom to use, modify, and distribute the software.<br>
-Any distribution of modified versions must be made available under this same license.
+Any distribution of modified versions must be made available under this same license.<br>
-The source code of the software must always be accessible to users along with any modifications.
+The source code of the software must always be accessible to users along with any modifications.<br>

 Limitations: